Update on GDPR

 It’s unlikely GDPR will apply to state and local governments, but if you do international marketing, you should take a closer look.

-For instance, say the City of Raleigh launched a marketing campaign to get people from Germany to visit.
-“Since the campaign is targeted at people in the EU, it likely would fall under GDPR, which means the government organization or its marketing agency would need to be compliant,” Bailey says.
+For instance, what if the City of Raleigh launched a marketing campaign to get people from Germany to visit.
+“Since the campaign is targeted at people in the EU, it likely would fall under GDPR.
+Which means the government organization or its marketing agency would need to be compliant,” Bailey says.
 Your take-away: Pay attention to who you’re targeting with your marketing, website, and campaigns.
 And where those people are located.

 Colleges and universities are more likely to fall under GDPR.
 If your institution has campuses, programs and partners in the EU; if it markets to EU students to study here; or if its students go abroad, you need to pay attention to the regulation.